• Home

 Islington

-The Islington Social Prescribing Service for Children and Young People, provided by Isledon Arts, helps young people navigate and access creative, social and sporting activities in the local community.
+The Islington Social Prescribing Service for Children and Young People, provided by Isledon Arts CIC, helps young people navigate and access creative, social and sporting activities in the local community to support their mood and wellbeing.

 Eligibility Criteria